-UEA was contracted by Maunsell Australia to construct 1.2km of sewer rising main in an environmentally sensitive area within the Parliamentary triangle of Canberra.
-The project was designed to accommodate increased sewer flows for a new ultra modern residential development sited on the foreshores of Lake Burley Griffin adjacent to the old Kingston Power Station and the city railway station.
+UEA was contracted by Maunsell Australia to construct 1,200 metres of sewer rising main in an environmentally sensitive area within the Parliamentary triangle of Canberra.
+The project was designed to accommodate increased sewer flows for a new ultra modern residential development sites on the foreshore of Lake Burley Griffin, adjacent to the old Kingston Power Station and the city railway station.

 As the bore was grade critical and the start and finish points were at a similar elevation, it was necessary to design the project with a scour at the lowest point.
-UEA devised a project methodology that allowed for the use of polyethylene.
-Using polyethylene posed another design and specification issue as ActewAGL had not constructed similar projects using a polyethylene pressure system in the past.
+UEA devised a project methodology that allowed for the use of polyethylene, posing another design and specification issue as ActewAGL had never constructed similar projects using a polyethylene pressure system in the past.
 The project also required:

-- Construction of a new scour valve chamber and associated overflow pipe to an adjacent sewer including new manhole construction; and
+- Construction of a new scour valve chamber and associated overflow pipe to an adjacent sewer including new manhole construction

 - Final connection to a gravity carrier main via a manhole and fabricated stainless steel “oblique connector”.

-The main risk with the directional drilling component of the project was the grade of the main.
-The bore path was designed to accommodate existing services whilst keeping to a depth that would avoid known rock outcrops and the potential of ground water.
+The main risk with the directional drilling component of the project was the required grade of the rising main.
+The bore path was designed to avoid the existing services whilst keeping to a depth that would avoid known rock outcrops and the potential of ground water.

 To achieve these parameters the rising main needed to be constructed at a –1.5% grade for the first 450 metres and then +0.9% for the remaining 750 metres.
 Additionally, two curves were designed into the bore, both approximately 30 degrees.
 To meet these specifications the client limited the project tolerances to +/– 150mm in the horizontal and +/– 30mm in the vertical.